ItsNotGoodName/reciva-web-remote/README.md

 }
 ```

-Now the program will host playlists on `/01.m3u` and `/02.m3u`.
+The program will host the m3u playlists on `/01.m3u` and `/02.m3u`.
 The contents of the playlists can be changed in the web interface.

 ## Build